ephraim17/sa-mp-translate-discord-bot/README.md

 - If you don't know what SA-MP is, a good place to start would be to read [Why A Million People Still Play Multiplayer Grand Theft Auto San Andreas Every Month](https://www.rockpapershotgun.com/2016/09/15/why-a-million-people-still-play-multiplayer-grand-theft-auto-san-andreas-every-month/ "Article"), an article by Richard Moss from Rock Paper Shogun.

 - This bot uses the SA-MP Translate API to translate text on Discord to over 80+ languages in real time.
-The aim of this bot is to give users a feel of the SA-MP Translate API before they decide to use it in their SA-MP servers.
+- Use this bot to get a feel of the [SA-MP Translate API](https://www.sa-mp-translate.com) and see how you can intergrate it in your server.

 ![Image of Discord Bot in actin](https://i.imgur.com/wpPfzN9.png)